-\section{Conclusion}
+\subsection{Conclusion}

-In this work, we extend the SD to a higher performing low complexity iterative method (ISD) by setting the subsurfaces sequentially from the weakest user to the strongest so that the users with the largest impact on total SNR benefit from the most prior knowledge.
-We then propose a converged ISD (CISD), where the ISD is repeated until the SNR increases by less than a specified threshold.
-We compared the performance of the SD, ISD and CISD, and found that the iterative methods outperform the SD.
-The most benefit from the CISD occurs at high $N$ where there are more elements that can be further improved with increased knowledge.
-We also derive the exact closed form expression for the mean SNR of the RIS SD where spatially correlated Ricean fading is assumed for all channels, leading to deeper insights into system performance.
-This is a very general analysis, and thus we show that the expression can be simplified to verify the results in \cite{inwood_phase_2023} for correlated Rayleigh UE-BS and UE-RIS channels and a LoS RIS-BS channel.
-We showed that even while having significantly less BW per user, the SD outperformed the much more complex TMSE method for the realistic scenarios when a channel is strongly LoS or users are clustered together.
+In this work, we extended the \gls{SD} to a higher performing low complexity \gls{ISD} by setting the subsurfaces sequentially from the weakest user to the strongest so that the users with the largest impact on total \gls{SNR} benefit from the most prior knowledge.
+We then proposed the \gls{CISD}, where the \gls{ISD} is repeated until the \gls{SNR} increases by less than a specified threshold.
+We compared the performance of the \gls{SD}, \gls{ISD} and \gls{CISD}, and found that the iterative methods outperform the \gls{SD}.
+The largest benefit from the \gls{CISD} occurs at high $N$ where there are more elements that can be further improved with increased knowledge.
+We also derive the exact closed form expression for the mean \gls{SNR} of the \gls{RIS} \gls{SD} where spatially correlated Ricean fading is assumed for all channels, leading to deeper insights into system performance.
+This is a very general analysis, and thus we show that the expression can be simplified to verify the results in \cite{inwood_phase_2023} for correlated Rayleigh \gls{UE}-\gls{BS} and \gls{UE}-\gls{RIS} channels and a \gls{LoS} \gls{RIS}-\gls{BS} channel.
+We showed that even while having significantly less \gls{BW} per user, the \gls{SD} outperformed the much more complex \gls{TMSE} method for the realistic scenarios when a channel is strongly \gls{LoS} or users are clustered together.